cloudcreativity/ddd-modules/docs/guide/application/asynchronous-processing.md

 queue for processing, it needs to re-enter the application layer via a driving port.

-However, by defining this as a separate port to our public command bus, we can ensure that internal commands are only dispatched by the internal queue adapter.
+However, by defining this as a separate port to our public command bus, we can ensure that internal commands are only dispatched by the internal command bus adapter.

 Define the port as follows: